Sigmmma/c20/src/content/h3/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-additional-info/readme.md

 # File List
 | File Link                                                                                                         | Description
 |------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------
-[Multiple Skies Example Blend](https://drive.google.com/file/d/16PSvns4hL9r-0OnfVftCcsnpEx1JoQri/view?usp=sharing)  | A blend file showcasing how to use multiple skies in a scene.
+[Multiple Skies Example Blend](https://drive.google.com/file/d/1GxyTNx5mcGwroXOfMEx6wANg5gxpYG4w/view?usp=sharing)  | A blend file showcasing how to use multiple skies in a scene.
-[Weather Portals Example Blend](https://drive.google.com/file/d/11-VGOtq8kRcBkyDmyEpYC-EyvbuQY1zL/view?usp=sharing) | A blend file showcasing how to use the special +weatherpoly material in a level.

 # Multiple skies
 It's possible to use multiple skies in your level by adding a digit to the end of your `+sky` material.
 If we wanted three skies in our level for example we would have the following: